The holomorphic discrete series contribution to the generalized Whittaker Plancherel formula: Introduction

 \subsection{Perspectives}

-In a subsequent paper~\cite{FOO22} we will study the case of holomorphic discrete series with one-dimensional lowest $K$-type in more detail.
-More precisely, we hope to shed new light onto the formula for the generating function of the Laguerre functions, previously used by Kostant~\cite[formulas (5.14 \& (5.15)]{Kos00} for $G=\SL(2,\RR)$, in the connection with Whittaker vectors.
+In a subsequent paper~\cite{FOO22} we study the case of holomorphic discrete series with one-dimensional lowest $K$-type in more detail.
+More precisely, we shed new light onto the formula for the generating function of the Laguerre functions, previously used by Kostant~\cite[formulas (5.14 \& (5.15)]{Kos00} for $G=\SL(2,\RR)$, in the connection with Whittaker vectors.

 Another natural problem in this context is to understand generalized Whittaker vectors on unitary highest weight representations that do not necessarily belong to the holomorphic discrete series.
 As shown in this paper, these representations do not contribute to $L^2(G/N,\psi)$, but one might still study Whittaker embeddings into $C^\infty(G/N,\psi)$.
 The same problem can be studied for more singular characters $\psi$ of $N$.